| | |

 Why Sourdough Biscuits for a Breakfast Sandwich

-When you make biscuits with sourdough, you get gut benefits from the starter’s cultures.
+When you make breakfast sandwiches with sourdough biscuits, you get fermentation benefits from the sourdough starter’s cultures.
 If you long ferment the dough in the fridge for 12-24 hours before baking, those cultures ferment the other ingredients.
-This long fermentation is optional but adds even more gut benefits!
+This long fermentation is optional but adds even more fermentation benefits!

 sourdough breakfast sandwiches labeled ingredients